sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "None that I saw, darlin'.
 This has to be a first."
 He smirked toward the Snatcher.

 "*I can put the standard soul clause in there if you* really *want.
-I won't fight it.*"
+I won't say no.*"

 "Eh, I'll pass."
 His eyes continued scanning the contract in front of him before, seemingly satisfied, he lowered it and gave a nod.
 "Yer showin' a different side with this, but I cannae find a problem with it."